PEAN: A Diffusion-Based Prior-Enhanced Attention Network for Scene Text Image Super-Resolution: Introduction

+\begin{itemize}[noitemsep,topsep=0pt] \item We devise an AMM containing horizontal and vertical attention mechanisms to model the long-range dependence in scene text images, thereby recovering the visual structure of images with long or deformed text.

-\begin{itemize}[noitemsep,topsep=0pt] \item We first propose a diffusion-based TPEM to enhance the primary text prior.
+\item A diffusion-based TPEM is further proposed to enhance the primary text prior.
 The resulting ETP guides the SR network to generate SR images with improved semantic accuracy.

-\item An AMM containing horizontal and vertical attention mechanisms is further devised to model the long-range dependence in scene text images, thereby recovering the visual structure of images with long or deformed text.

 \item Empirical studies show that PEAN attains the SOTA performance on the TextZoom~\cite{wang2020scene} benchmark.
 We also conduct experiments to explore the reasons behind the performance improvement of the SR network.